 - Top external sources: Traffic from websites and apps that have the YouTube video embedded or linked to.

 - Impressions and how they led to watch time: How many people saw the video on YouTube and who then went on to watch the video.

 - Top YouTube search terms: Search terms that led viewers to the videos.

-- Top countries: Your audience by country.
+- Top geographies: Your audience by geography.
 Data is based on IP address.

 - Top subtitle/CC languages: Your audience by subtitled language.
 Data is based on usage of subtitles/CC.